jayala-29/DSC235-Data-Science-for-Cybersecurity/project-guidelines.md

 ## Due Week 13 (Checkpoint 2 - 5%)

 This week, you will have a progress check-in due.
-In the linked Google doc (TBD), you will address:
+In the linked Google Doc (on Moodle), you will address:

 1. Update: What cybersecurity-oriented topic are you going to address in your project?
 2. Progress: What have you accomplished so far?
 What do you have left to do?